Flash-X/Flash-X-docs/docs/source/Particles.rst

    `[Eqn:EstiMidpoint2] <#Eqn:EstiMidpoint2>`__ simplifies
    significantly.

-   An Euler step, as described for in `[Eqn:particle_passive_euler] <#Eqn:particle_passive_euler>`__, is taken the first time when is called and when the time step has changed too much.
-Since the integration scheme is tolerant of time step changes, it should usually not be necessary to apply the second criterion; even when it is to be employed, the criteria should be less strict than for an uncorrected scheme.
-For the timestep is considered to have changed too much if either of the following is
+   An Euler step, as described for ``passive/Euler`` in `[Eqn:particle_passive_euler] <#Eqn:particle_passive_euler>`__, is taken the first time when ``Particles/ParticlesMain/passive/EstiMidpoint2/pt_advancePassive`` is called and when the time step has changed too much.
+Since the integration scheme is tolerant of time step changes, it should usually not be necessary to apply the second criterion; even when it is to be employed, the criteria should be less strict than for an uncorrected ``EstiMidpoint`` scheme.
+For ``EstiMidPoint2`` the timestep is considered to have changed too much if either of the following is true:
-   true:

    .. math::

       \Delta t^{n} > \Delta t^{n-1}
       \quad\mbox{and}\quad
           \left| \Delta t^{n} - \Delta t^{n-1} \right| \geq
-                                                            \code{pt\_dtChangeToleranceUp} \times  \Delta t^{n-1}
+                                                            {\tt pt\_dtChangeToleranceUp} \times  \Delta t^{n-1}

    or